The Panthers’ Kawann Short, an EC Central graduate, has played a key role on the line of defense.

 This 10 by 10 foot mural on Columbus Drive Gyros was painted on January 28th by the artist known as Fhat Cousins, who spent eight hours working on his love work.

 “I’m 6 feet and I have yet to see,” said restaurant owner John Troupis.
 “It’s a win-win for the city because it went viral on social media.
 People always stop and take pictures of it.

 “Kawann loved it and ended up sharing it (on social media).
 A fire was lit among everyone to attend the celebration. “

 EC Central and Middle School soccer players watched the 2016 Super Bowl in the high school mini-theater with a pre-game video message from Kawann Short.

 “I’ve seen so much of the love that comes from home.
 It’s sincere and from the heart, ”he said on the phone before the game.
 “East Chicago is not very big.
 It’s only got about 30,000, but they respect people who get out and do things with their lives.

 “And if you do, they’ll be happy to jump on board and support you 100 percent.”

 Short, the 44th overall winner on the 2013 draft, rose from five sacks in the first two seasons to 11 in 2105-16 – a team record for defensive tackles ahead of the NFL championship game.

-But what the students of the game really notice are 11 sacks, 55 tackles, and three forced fiddling by a 4-3 interior lineman who is also a fierce pass-rusher on the sidelines.
+But what the students of the game really notice are 11 sacks, 55 tackles and three forced fiddling by a 4-3 interior fitter who is also a violent pass-rusher on the verge.

 Short has gone from being a player who flashed the screen once in-game to a surefire pro bowler.